Chenliang-Zhou/chenliang-zhou.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I am a PhD student at University of Cambridge supervised by [Cengiz Öztireli](https://www.cl.cam.ac.uk/~aco41/).
+I am a PhD student at Department of Computer Science and Technology, University of Cambridge.
+My PhD research is supervised by [Cengiz Öztireli](https://www.cl.cam.ac.uk/~aco41/) and I work in his lab [CORE](http://159.65.60.144).
 I am interested in broad topics across machine learning and artificial intelligence.
 My current research focuses on computer vision and in particular, 2D and 3D reconstruction and manipulation.
 I obtained my MSc in Computer Science from University of Oxford and Bachelor of Science in Computer Science (Hons) and Mathematics (Hons) from University of British Colombia.

 I like trying new things.
 I routinely work out. when I am free I love traveling to different countries.